SEC Baseball Power Rankings: League shaken up after second weekend of conference play

 16. South Carolina

-Alabama is the biggest riser in this week’s SEC baseball power rankings after their series sweep over Florida.
-The Gators fall one spot behind them, both ahead of Tennessee who remains idle after taking two out of three against Missouri.
+Alabama is the biggest riser in this week’s SEC baseball power rankings after its series sweep over Florida.
+The Gators fall one spot behind them, both ahead of Tennessee, which remains idle after taking two out of three against Missouri.

-Texas A&M drops three spots after their series loss to Georgia.
+Texas A&M drops three spots after its series loss to Georgia.
 Vanderbilt comes in behind them, with LSU trailing behind.
 Missouri and South Carolina again round out the order at the bottom.